bitranox/install_python_on_wine_and_travis/README.rst

 - Scripts and travis.yml file to install Git on Wine 32 Bit or 64 Bit

+- Scripts and travis.yml file to install Powershell Core on Wine 32 Bit or 64 Bit

-- Scripts and travis.yml file to run pytest ond codecov on python on wine
+- Scripts and travis.yml file to run pytest and codecov on python on wine

 - travis .yml to install Windows Python 2.7 and 3.7 builds